mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/backup-and-restore/index.md

 menuWeight: 11
 ---

-Kommander stores all data within Kubernetes etcd and can be backed up and restored using the [standard back up and restore documentation](/ksphere/konvoy/1.5.0-beta/backup/) in the Konvoy documentation.
+Kommander stores all data as CRDs in the Kubernetes API and can be backed up and restored using the [standard Konvoy documentation](/ksphere/konvoy/1.5.0-beta/backup/).
 No special consideration must be made for Kommander when backing up or restoring Konvoy.